digitalbias/digitalbias.github.io/_posts/2022-09-28-dictation.markdown

 ---
 ![microphone][image]

-Last week, I was at a convention and was able to talk to an author named Martin Shoemaker.
-He co-wrote a book about dictation with Kevin J. Anderson, who has written a lot of and he does this by dictating.
+Last week, I was at a convention and was able to talk to an author named [Martin Shoemaker][martin].
+He co-wrote a book about dictation with [Kevin J. Anderson][kevin], who has written a lot of and he does this by dictating.

-I've known this for a while, and I didn't know about Martin and that he co-wrote a book on dictation with Kevin.
+I've known this for a while, and I didn't know about Martin and that he co-wrote [a book on dictation][dictator] with Kevin.

 After one of the panels Martin was on I decided to approach him and see what kind of tips and ideas I could get from him on how to overcome some of the obstacles I have had with dictation in the past.
 Now, granted, I don't have a lot of resistance to diction, but my biggest challenge has been finding a space where I feel like I can dictate without being self-conscious.